Ximmerse/SDK-legacy/Tools/README.md

 		- For Win8 or Win10: `CSR8510 Bluetooth USB Adapter -> Windows 8 -> win32/64 -> CSRBlueCoreUSB.inf ->` right click `-> Install`.

 			![](imgs/InstallBluetoothUSBDriver.png)
-3. Connect X-Swift via X-Console tool.
+3. <a name="anchor-console-swift"></a> Connect X-Swift via X-Console tool.
 This can be done by:
 	1. Turn on X-Swift by press its power button.
 	2. Download X-Console tool from [here](https://github.com/Ximmerse/SDK/blob/master/Tools/X-Console.zip?raw=true) (ZIP file).
 	2. Unzip the file to your PC.